 A consumer access device (CAD), which may be provided to assist the Energy Consumer, for example, with managing their energy use.

-As a minimum, a SMS needs to consist of: a CH, Gas or Electricity Smart Meter, and in the domestic sector an IHD or PPMID.
+As a minimum, a SMS needs to consist of: a CH, Gas or Electricity Smart Meter, and in the domestic sector an IHD or PPMID (unless the consumer has refused an offer of an IHD or PPMID).

 Regulation